ch-MEIJIE/SSVEP-process-framework/README.md

-# SSVEP Decoding Framework(Document is complete for the scripts are underimproving!)
+# SSVEP Decoding Framework(Document is complete for scripts are under improving!)

 I want to build a general pipeline for SSVEP EEG signal decoding, in which it is easy to complete basic EEG processing stages like: